hwavesong/m3u8_To_MP4/README.rst

 Custom http request header
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-In some cases, customized http request headers helps to match some website requirements.
+In some cases, customized http request headers help to match some website requirements.
 For the available APIs, you can pass in a dictionary type header, which overrides the settings in the program.
 A simple example is:

 .. code-block:: python